Indic computing: Usage and Growth

 According to GoDaddy, Hindi, Marathi and Tamil languages accounted for 61% of India's internet traffic.
 Less than 1% of online content is in Indian languages.
 The newly created top apps have support for multiple Indian languages and/or promote Indian language content.
-61% of the Indian users of WhatsApp primarily use their native languages to communicate with it.
+61% of the Indian users of WhatsApp primarily use their native languages for texting.
 A recent study revealed that adoption of Internet is highest among local languages such as Tamil, Hindi, Kannada, Bengali, Marathi, Telugu, Gujarati and Malayalam.
 It estimates that Marathi, Bengali, Tamil, and Telugu will form 30% of the total local-language user base in the country.
 Currently, Tamil at 42% has the highest Internet adoption levels, followed by Hindi at 39% and Kannada at 37%.
 Intex also reported that 87% of its regional language usage came from Hindi, Bengali, Tamil, Gujarati and Marathi speakers.
 Lava mobiles reported that Tamil and Malayalam are the most popular on their phones, more than even Hindi.